balajeetm/json-mystique/README.md

 [Json Mystique](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.github.balajeetm%22%20AND%20a%3A%22json-mystique%22) downloads at Maven Central

-There are two variants of JsonMystique
+There are three variants of JsonMystique
 * 0.x.x - Where all the processing of JsonMystique is sequential
 * 1.x.x - JsonMystique parallely processes various parts of the input Json
+* 2.x.x - Speing Boot compliant Json Mystique with starters and auto configuration

 ### Maven Dependency Snippet
 The maven dependency snippet is as below